Here’s why a lotus flower is the worst logo you could choose for your yoga business.

 As a side note, I also love cats and I am a Leo.
 So lots of layers and meaning in there in a simple package that works at every size.

-It can be suggestive and communicate an idea, mood or feel so people capture that additional information easily and physically see that you are different and your approach isn’t the misconception they have in their head.
-That immediately creates differentiation in a subconscious way, which is exactly what you want.
+It can be suggestive and communicate an idea, mood or feel so people capture that additional information easily and physically see that you are different to what they’re expecting - your approach isn’t the misconception they have in their head.

-Canva, Fiverr & lazy designers doing jobs on the cheap aren’t doing us any favours here either.
+Canva, Fiverr & lazy designers doing jobs on the cheap aren’t doing us any favours here, either.

-Before I get started laying into Canva here, I love Canva.
+Before I get started laying into Canva here…I love Canva.
 I use it to create social graphics for With Pride Creative and also templates for my branding clients too.
 It’s a great tool to use for accessible collateral - the design pieces that are deployed in the real world.
-It just is not the tool to use for logo suites.

 Your customers will 100% have seen some of these logos being used by hairdressers, florists, masseuses, therapists, beauticians and so on.
 So they absolutely know you’ve used a template which just comes across as cheap and an unwillingness to invest in your business.
-How can you be asking them to invest in your service when you won’t invest in yourself?
-That is what those customers are thinking.
-Harsh but true.
-It alters how they see your business and also what they are prepared to pay for your services.

 You would never be able to use a Canva logo and trademark it, for example.
 They own the Intellectual Property of ALL premium elements; so you cannot register it - you have to own the Intellectual Property and Copyright of any logo design that you register.